What UK tax do I pay on my overseas pension?

 Without exception, income from overseas pension arrangements and income from foreign annuities or insurance policies are fully taken into account as unearned income for universal credit purposes.
 Detailed information can be found in the Advice for Decision Makers manual.

-Again, this is irrespective of whether or not the remittance basis applies to that income or whether it is exempt under the terms of a double tax agreement.
+Again, this is irrespective of whether the remittance basis applies to that income or whether it is exempt under the terms of a double tax agreement.
 The specific pensions which do not count for tax credits purposes do count for universal credit.

-You can find basic information on GOV.UK on how foreign income is taxed.
+You can find basic information on GOV.UKon how foreign income is taxed.

 HMRC’s International Manual contains more on double taxation relief, including in the context of pensions.